 c.
 Over the duration of the study, abundance of steelhead smolt and adult should be estimated before and after restoration and summarized across all three branches of the Asotin Creek.
 If possible, smolt-to-adult return ratios should be calculated for fish occupying treatment and control reaches.
 PIs should provide the “before” abundance figures in the IMW progress report to be submitted by 12/31/16.
 The report should also include an estimate of the amount of restoration needed, and the amount of time needed, in order to see a response.
 A summary of the work completed under this regional monitoring project agreement is due December 31, 2017.

+We accept the conditions to the project and will do our best to provide the information requested.
+The timeline is a bit tight as we just finished 2016 sampling but are planning to spend time in December working up the data - so a December 31 report date is possible.
+More analysis will be completed Jan-April 2017.

 Other comments: